ViewSonic Library > Tech > Explained > What is Frame Rate?

 The Relevance of Frame Rate for Monitors

 Another thing that is crucial to point out is the fact that frame rate is not actually determined by your monitor or display.
-Instead, frame rate is determined by your computer’s graphics processing unit (GPU) and central processing unit (CPU).
+Instead, frame rates are determined by your computer’s graphics processing unit (GPU) and central processing unit (CPU).
 Effectively, the more powerful your GPU and CPU are, the more frames they can produce.
+The game you’re running also figures into this.

 So how is any of this relevant to your monitor?
-Put simply, if you are going to get the most out of your monitor, you need to make sure your CPU and GPU are able to produce a sufficient frame rate.
-After all, a high refresh rate on a gaming monitor is fairly meaningless if you are experiencing a low frame rate on your games at the same time.
+Put simply, if you are going to get the most out of your monitor, you need to make sure your CPU and GPU can produce a sufficient frame rate.
+After all, a high refresh rate on a gaming monitor is meaningless if you are experiencing a low frame rate on your games at the same time.

 For peak performance, you need both frame rate and refresh rate to be broadly in line with one another.